dmazin/dmazin.github.io/_posts/2023-07-18-bags-of-bits.md

 (0):33280
 ```

+# Memory is a bunch of bits, too
 Now, we're not done just yet.

 At the beginning, I said that disks *and memory* are bunches of bits.
 Our program copies the raw inode bits into memory, right?